Provisioning

 Every attempt, on the record.

-Every reconciliation attempt writes a per-step row with status — started, done, failed, superseded — a timestamp, a duration, and a structured error payload if it failed.
+Every reconciliation attempt writes a per-step row with status — started, done, failed, superseded — a timestamp, and a structured error payload if it failed.
 Steps that previously succeeded are durable across retries.
 When a retry picks a different plan, obsolete rows are marked superseded, not deleted.
 Actual-state snapshots are persisted alongside the applied version in the same transaction.
 The journal is the audit log, the debug log, and the correctness proof in one.

 Execution journal — per-step record

 Real admin UI.
-Per-step rows with status pill, timestamp, duration, and a one-line message.
+Per-step rows with status pill, timestamp, and a one-line message.
 Includes a retried/superseded row for honest texture.

 Where to next.